Aloe Vera garden in Rukararwe

-- Treatment of different diseases in a herbal clinic run on daily basis on Rukararwe grounds
+- Treatment of different diseases in a herbal clinic run on a daily basis on Rukararwe grounds

 Efforts to fight Malaria

-For a long time, people were sure, that just Western medicine can cure malaria, so there was less research about the potecz of African herbal medicine.
-In the last decades malaria parasites developed more and more resistance against classical western treatments.
-This is an issue wich needs to be solved urgentlz, especiallz in countries where malaria is common.
+For a long time, people were sure, that just Western medicine can cure malaria, so there was less research about the potency of African herbal medicine.
+In the last decades, malaria parasites developed more and more resistance against classical western treatments.
+This is an issue that needs to be solved urgently, especially in countries where malaria is common.

 Although many diseases can be treated at Rukararwe’s clinic, African Health Practitioners have concentrated on providing an alternative remedy against malaria.
-This is a logical step, because malaria claims 30% of the death toll in the country per year, mainly young children, expectant mother.
+This is a logical step because malaria claims 30% of the death toll in the country per year, mainly young children and expectant mothers.